Updated February 2019

-It’s definitely possible to prepare homemade teething implements at home (aka cold stuff to chew on), but it’s not always practical to do so.
+It’s definitely possible to prepare homemade teething implements at home (aka cold stuff to chew on), but it’s not always the most practical option.

 Here are our favorite teethers you can buy off the shelf, in order of price (lowest to highest).

-This teether is a two-in-one – part gum massager, part toothbrush (because it’s never too early to get them into the habit).
+This teether is a two-in-one: it’s part gum massager, part toothbrush (because it’s never too early to get them into the habit).
 This one also reaches those back molars that teething rings often miss.
 It has a carry case to keep it clean during travel (read: when it’s shoved in the bottom of your diaper bag, between spit-up saturated burp cloths and stale puffs).
-Note: some reviewers found it too big for their baby’s mouth.

 - One mom recommended putting the toothbrush head in a cup of ice water so that the handle doesn’t become cold.